 To overcome addiction it is necessary to have some sense of structure, and at a rehabilitation facility that sense of structure is always underpinned by rules.
 While it is important to ensure an environment that permits self-expression, there are some regulations that have to be upheld.
-While rules will differ between facilities, the following are a few examples of what you can expect to be required of the residents at any sober living facility.
+While the rules of a sober living house will differ between facilities, the following are a few examples of what you can expect to see.

 No drugs, no alcohol